The Gospel of Matthew says this of the “meek”:

 Other notable instance of “anav”

-Tehellim (Psalms) 22:26: The meek/humble shall eat and be satisfied: they shall praise Elohim that seek him: your heart shall live for ever.
+Tehellim (Psalms) 22:26: The meek/humble shall eat and be satisfied: they shall praise Elohim that seeks him: your heart shall live forever.

 Tehellim (Psalms) 34:11: But the meek shall inherit the earth; and shall delight themselves in the abundance of peace.